zebin-wu/homekit-bridge/README.md

 $ homekit-bridge
 ```

-In addition, the following options can be specified:
+The following options can be specified when running homekit-bridge:

 Option | Description
 -|-